Yaniv1499/DeathTextDetector/README.md

 5. **Download Highlights:**
     If 'YOU DIED' moments are found, a link will appear for you to download the highlights reel.

-## Contributing
-Contributions are welcome!
-Whether you're fixing a bug, adding a feature, or enhancing the design, feel free to fork this repository and submit a pull request.

-### Steps to Contribute:
-1. Fork the project.
-2. Create your feature branch:
-    ```bash
-    git checkout -b feature/amazing-feature
-    ```
-3. Commit your changes:
-    ```bash
-    git commit -m 'Add some amazing feature'
-    ```
-4. Push to the branch:
-    ```bash
-    git push origin feature/amazing-feature
-    ```
-5. Open a pull request.

 May the flames guide thee...